open-guides/og-aws/README.md

 ### WAF Gotchas and Limitations

-- As of December 2016, WAF is available in the US East (Northern Virginia), US West (Oregon), Asia Pacific (Tokyo) and EU (Ireland) regions.
+- As of December 2016, WAF is available in the US East (Northern Virginia), US West (Oregon and Northern California), Asia Pacific (Tokyo) and EU (Ireland) regions.

 OpsWorks